ContentMine/CMServices/README.md

 HTTP verb: **POST**  \
 Form data: multipart\
 **Fields**
-`userWorkspace` A relative directory name in which all this user's files are stored `corpusName` The name of the corpus to create.
-This will be used as a directory name.
+`userWorkspace` A relative directory name in which all this user's files are stored \
+`corpusName` The name of the corpus to create.
+This will be used as a directory name \
 `docName` The document name to use for the uploaded PDF (e.g., a DOI).
-This will be used as a directory name and should be unique within the corpus.
+This will be used as a directory name and should be unique within the corpus \
 `A PDF file`

 Example usage: